 CUCOS is an "all-comers" amateur orchestra with no auditions---its attraction to Westerners lies in the novelty of the music (and, in the case of CID, the instruments) rather than a professional standard---and it has to cope with the unpredictability of which instruments will be available in which terms.
 So when my father wrote a piece to unify the two ensembles in 2008/09, he made the instrumentation quite flexible and said feel free to rearrange as necessary.
-(His piece quoted my earlier arrangement, but in this case I'm pretty sure we didn't have to worry about other people's copyrighted embellishments of the traditional melodies, as his quote was sufficiently different from mine to have almost certainly attenuated any such embellishments into something non-infringing.)
+(His piece quoted the Chinese melodies from my earlier arrangement and expanded the textures.)

 - in 2010 CID invited some WID players to join in for a piece called Golden Age (with lots of fun time-signature changes);